-Specification for Units of Competency Assessment Outcomes
+Specification for Units of Competence Assessment Outcomes

-Background: This Operational Document sets out the requirements for Competencies for working with electrical equipment for explosive atmospheres.
-It's purpose is to support certification where competency is required, e.g. Repair & Overhaul Service Facilities, and may be considered for Certification of Persons undertaking the work in various aspects of explosive atmospheres where it may be advantageous to be certified.
+This Operational Document, OD 504 sets out the competence requirements for personnel working with electrical equipment for explosive atmospheres according to IEC Standards.
+It's purpose is to support certification where competence is required, e.g. Repair and Overhaul Service Facilities, and may be considered for Certification of Persons undertaking the work in various aspects of explosive atmospheres where it may be advantageous to maintain competence certification.